platformsh/platformsh-docs/src/configuration/app/source-operations.md

 The `update` key is the name of the operation.
 It is arbitrary, and multiple source operations can be defined.

+(You may with to include more robust error handling than this example.)

 The environment resource gets a new `source-operation` action which can be triggered by the CLI:

 ```
 platform source-operation:run update
 ```

-The command has two parameters:
+The command key has two parameters:

 * `operation` (string): the name of the operation
 * `variables` (optional, object): additional variables (in the style of variables defined in the `.platform.app.yaml`) to inject in the environment of the source operation